 With the deregulated Texas energy market, the retail electricity providers (REPs) can buy electricity at a wholesale price and sell it at a fairly lower rate, while still offering other customer-friendly products such as free nights and weekends that are offered by some electricity providers.
 Electricity consumers can purchase electricity based on customer ratings, rewards, terms and conditions, price, nature of the company’s customer care service, among many other factors.
 Energy companies such as Payless Power offer consumers a variety of plan options to choose from and some innovative tools that enable you to save and limit unnecessary expenditures.

-When Can I Change Electric Providers in Texas?
+When Can I Switch Electricity Providers in Texas?

 Choosing the right time to change your retail energy provider is just as important as changing it.
 In most cases, when we’ve decided we want to change our electricity provider, the main thing that is usually on our mind is the price.
 But we need to be strategic and consider other factors such as is the timing right?
 Are we making the right move?
 Are there consequences for this move and are we ready to face them?
 It is only after we’ve answered these questions and we are 100 percent sure that this is the right move, that we can then go ahead and make the switch.

-So, When Is the Right Time to Make the Switch?
+So, When Is the Right Time to Make the Electricity Provider Switch?